Project-Guardian/Website-Status-Checker/README.md

     Send HTTP GET requests to each website listed in the JSON file.
     Record the status code and status message for each website.
-    Update the "Reached", "Last Check Time", "Last Fail Time", "Status Code", and "Status Message" fields in the JSON file with the results of the checks.
+    Update the **"Reached"**, **"Last Check Time"**, **"Last Fail Time"**, **"Status Code"**, and **"Status Message"** fields in the JSON file with the results of the checks.
     "Status Code" is not update if the site is completely unreachable.

-If a website's status code falls within the range of 4xx or 5xx, it is considered unsuccessful, and the "Reached" field is set to False.
+If a website's status code falls within the range of 4xx or 5xx, it is considered unsuccessful, and the **"Reached"** field is set to **False**.
 If the website's status code is not in that range, it is considered successful, and the "Reached" field is set to True.
 The script also records the time of the last check and, if applicable, the time of the last failure.
 ## Example

 Here's an example of a JSON file before and after running the script: